getfem/getfem/doc/sphinx/source/userdoc/model_dirichlet.rst

   add_Dirichlet_condition_with_simplification(md, varname, region,
                                             dataname = std::string());

 If `dataname` is ommited, an homogeneous Dirichlet condition is applied.
 If `dataname` is given, the constraint is that it has to be constant or described on the same finite element method as the variable `varname` on which the Dirichlet condition is applied.
-Additionnaly, If `dataname` is constant, it can only be applied to Lagrange finite element methods.
+Additionaly, If `dataname` is constant, it can only be applied to Lagrange finite element methods.

 Generalized Dirichlet condition brick
 -------------------------------------